It is with great pleasure that we announce our 7th annual fashion event, BT Runway 2019.

 We are proud to have clients who have been with us for nearly 150 years over four generations.

-If there are any family members, or colleagues or friends that could benefit from our private banking services, then please let your respective private banker or me know, as we would be delighted to meet with them.
+And, if there are any family members, colleagues or friends that may benefit from our private banking services, please let your respective private banker, or me, know, as we would be delighted to meet with them.

 General Manager, BT Advice & Private Wealth